2 men killed, woman wounded in southern New Jersey shooting

 No arrests have been made.

-NJ.com reported the woman was treated and released for the injuries she sustained.
+The woman was treated and released for the injuries she sustained, NJ.com reported.

 No names have been released.